fish546-2018/grace-Cbairdi-transcriptome/README.md

 With temperatures projected to increase, it is thought that the increase in temperature will physiologically stress these naturally cold-water crabs, and also increase the prevalence of Bitter Crab Disease.

+## Design
+_C. bairdi_ were collected from Juneau, AK by the ADF&G in the fall of 2017 (Day 0).

+An initical cPCR was performed on all crabs to determine initial infection status.

+Crabs were allowed to acclimate to the lab settings and tanks for a little over a week.

+On Day 9, crabs' hemolymph was sampled and stored in RNAlater.
+Then, the crabs were separated into 9 tanks, such that each tank had 10 infected and 10 uninfected crabs (n =180).
+The temperature in three tanks were lowered to 4˚C (cold treatment), three were kept at 8˚C (ambient treatment), and three were brought up to 10˚C (warm treatment).

+The crabs' hemolymph was sampled again on Day 12 and Day 26, with Day 26 being the final sampling day after which all crabs had to be sacrificed.

 ## Goals
 This project aims to use bioinformatic tools to identify genes of SE Alaskan Tanner crabs (_Chionoecetes bairdi_) that are involved in immunity and temperature stress response in order to provide understanding of basic physiological mechanistic linkages of how climate change may impact the SE Tanner crab stocks.